Wave Hill walk-off: The walk-off

 On 23 August 1966, led by Lingiari, about 200 workers (stockmen and domestic servants) and their families walked off Wave Hill and began their ten-year strike for better pay and conditions and land rights.
 Lingiari led the Gurindji, as well as Ngarinman, Bilinara, Warlpiri and Mudbara workers.

-In March 1967 the Gurindji decided to move from their first camp in the dry bed of the Victoria River to an important sacred site nearby at Wattie Creek/Daguragu.
+In March 1967, the Gurindji decided to move from their first camp in the dry bed of the Victoria River to an important sacred site nearby at Wattie Creek/Daguragu.
 Initially, the action was interpreted by most of the white people as purely a strike against work and living conditions.
 However, it soon became clear that the strikers not only demanded wages equal to those of white stockmen, but also the return of their land.
 The move was symbolic, away from the cattle station and closer to the Gurindji sacred sites, and marked.

-At the time of the move, the strikers drafted a petition to the then Governor-General of Australia, Lord Casey, asking for a lease of 1,300 km2 around Daguragu, to be run cooperatively by the Gurundji as a mining and cattle lease.
+At the time of the move, the strikers drafted a petition to the then Governor-General of Australia, Lord Casey, asking for a lease of 1,300 km2 around Daguragu, to be run cooperatively by the Gurindji as a mining and cattle lease.
 The petition said "We feel that morally the land is ours and should be returned to us".
 However, in June Casey refused the lease.

 "This bin [been] Gurindji country long time before them Vestey mob", Vincent Lingiari told Hardy at the time.

 Hardy records Pincher Manguari as saying: